ucsb-seclab/harden-HBFA/Readme.md

    > __*Note*__: Due to the way PRM modules are compiled with exports, **only building on Visual Studio compiler tool chains is currently supported**.

+### Build Flags
+As PRM is a new feature at a proof-of-concept (POC) level of maturity, there's some changes to the normal build available as build flags.
+By default, if no flags are specified, the build is done with the currently expected plan of record (POR) configuration.

+The following list are the currently defined build flags (if any) that may be passed to the `build` command (e.g. -D FLAG=VALUE).

 ## Overview
 At a high-level, PRM can be viewed from three levels of granularity: